TobiasPSP/doneland_sources/Components/Microcontroller/README.md

 For example, while you can design LED effects or emergency lights using *flip-flops*, timer ICs, or other discrete components like resistors, transistors, and capacitors, replacing all of these with a single microcontroller is often much more flexible, easier, and more affordable.

+There are many [microcontroller families and models](https://done.land/components/microcontroller/families/) to choose from, and [picking the right microcontroller model](https://done.land/components/microcontroller/firststeps/) is the first step to success.

 > [!TIP]
 > Powerful microcontroller boards with built-in *WiFi* and *Bluetooth*, along with substantial *4MB flash memory*, are available today for under €2.
 This makes microcontroller projects much more cost-effective compared to implementing the same functionality with discrete components or specialized ICs.
 As a result, microcontrollers are ubiquitous in low-cost consumer devices like smart plugs, thermometers, and other gadgets.